2011-12 HEAF fellow Jacques Rancourt and 2011-13 MFA Jesse Damiani talk after a reading

 by MFA grad Bri Cavallaro in Milwaukee.
 Photo © Oliver Bendorf, 2011-13 MFA.

 Students who have earned a BA or equivalent degree may apply for admission to the MFA program in fiction or in poetry.
-Fiction writers and poets are admitted in alternating years; the next application deadline for fiction writers is December 15, 2013, for admission in fall 2014.
-You will not be able to begin your application until September 2013.
-We are not reading poetry applications this year.
-Note that your online application and fee, along with all supporting materials, must be received by midnight December 15.
-All application materials—including transcripts, statements of purpose, writing samples, and letters of recommendation—must be submitted online in pdf format.
+Fiction writers and poets are admitted in alternating years.
+This year we are reading poetry: the application period opens in September and closes December 15, 2014, for admission in fall 2015.
+We are not reading fiction applications this year; the next application deadline for fiction writers is December 15, 2015, for admission in fall 2016.
+All application materials—including transcripts, statements of purpose, writing samples, letters of recommendation, and the application fee—must be submitted online in pdf format by midnight, U.S. Central Time, on December 15.

-In Fall 2013 we are reading for fiction only.
+In Fall 2014 we are reading for poetry only.
 To submit online, please prepare the materials listed below, in pdf format.
-It is strongly recommended that you begin the application and request your recommendations as early as possible; you do not need to have all of these materials prepared the moment you begin the application:
+Please note that the applications system may not be active or up-to-date until September.
+However, it is strongly recommended that you begin the application and request your recommendations as early as possible; you do not need to have all of these materials prepared the moment you begin the application:

 - A statement of approximately 500 words explaining your reasons for pursuing this graduate degree.

 - You will be asked to supply the names and email addresses of three recommenders.
 If you do not use a dossier service, each recommender will receive an email link to the online letter of recommendation form.
 If you do intend to use a dossier service, please confirm with that service the best way to proceed with an electronic application.
-If you are using the Interfolio dossier service (not required), please click here for important guidelines on using Interfolio with the online application system.
+If you are using the Interfolio dossier service (not required, though we recommend it), please click here for important guidelines on using Interfolio with the online application system.

 - An unofficial copy of your undergraduate transcript(s) uploaded as a PDF.
 With the exception of study-abroad transcripts, you should provide transcripts from every post-secondary educational institution you attended, even if transfer credits from one school appear on the transcripts of another.
 You will be required to provide an official transcript should you be offered admission to the Graduate Program in Creative Writing.